nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * [Placeholders](#524-placeholders) such as `NAME` and `PHONE` shows you what you should place in each portion of the command

-Notice that there is a pair of square brackets `[]` surrounding some parameters like `note/NOTE` in the format.
+Notice that there is a pair of square brackets `[]` surrounding some parameters like `note/NOTE` and `applied/APPLICATION DATE TIME` in the format.
 This indicates that the parameter is **optional**.
 Each of these placeholders in the parameters have a default value based on the commands.
 These are documented in the [Commands](#6-commands) section for each command.

 <div markdown="span" class="alert alert-info" role="alert">:information_source: <strong>Note:</strong> <br>
 The <a href="#524-placeholders">Placeholder</a> section covers the restrictions for respective placeholders.
-For example, the date format of PHONE, certain characters you cannot use and the limit and precision of numbers.
+For example, the format of PHONE, certain characters you cannot use and the limit and precision of numbers.
 </div>

 **Let's try an example!**